 Starting from 1997 and for the next 15 years, he worked as a staff physiotherapist at the AHEPA University Hospital of Thessaloniki.
 His daily routine included treating patients with musculoskeletal problems at the outpatient department, chronic pain patients referred from the hospital’s Pain Unit and patients after spine surgery, which were referred for post-operative rehabilitation.
 In addition, he made rounds at various departments of the hospital such as Neurology, Neurosurgery, Rheumatology, Cardio-Thoracic Surgery, Intensive Care etc. The hospital career proved to be a valuable experience, because of the quantity and variety of clinical cases and challenges he met.

 He is an invited speaker to Physiotherapy and Medicine Conferences and other educational events.
-Currently, he is a lecturer at the BSc(Hons) Physiotherapy Program at the Metropolitan College of Thessaloniki (in collaboration with the Queen Margaret University in Edinburgh).
-He teaches the 2 musculoskeletal course modules, i.e. “Musculoskeletal Theory and Assessment” and “Musculoskeletal Exercise Therapy”.
+For 4 years, he was a lecturer at the BSc(Hons) Physiotherapy Program at the Metropolitan College of Thessaloniki (in collaboration with the Queen Margaret University in Edinburgh).
+He has taught the 2 musculoskeletal course modules, i.e. “Musculoskeletal Theory and Assessment” and “Musculoskeletal Exercise Therapy”.

 Besides his physiotherapy profession, Alex is practicing Aikido, a Japanese martial art that focuses on motor control, self-concentration and breathing.
 He is a 4th degree black belt and instructor (Shidoin), recognized by the Aikido World Headquarters in Tokyo, Japan (www.sakuradojo.gr).